benduong2001/benduong2001.github.io/food_recommendation.md

 *

 #### **Modeling, with Class Imbalance Undersampling**
 * Logistic Regression was used.
 However, the target data had class imbalance where good ratings were over-represented.
 There are probably some explanations behind this (maybe users tend to be polite or optimistic).
-To address this, 10 models were trained separately, where each model's training data under-sampled the over-representative good ratings.
+To address this, 10 models were trained separately, where each model's training data had to under-sample the over-representative good ratings.
 These 10 models had each of their coefficients normalized for equal scaling, and each coefficient across the 10 models was averaged, (alongside the intercept).

 #### **Results and Evaluation**
-* The results on the test data showed that this prediction had a remarkable 72-85% accuracy in determining if a user would rate a restaurant as good or bad based on their google review;
+* The results on the test data showed that this prediction had a remarkable 79% accuracy in determining if a user would rate a restaurant as good or bad based on their google review;
-* The confusion matrix also showed that the undersampling procedure fixed the class imbalance; had this not been done, the prediction model would have just given almost every review a positive rating.
+* The confusion matrix also showed that the undersampling procedure fixed the class imbalance; had this not been done, the prediction model would have just given almost every review a good rating.

 ![](images/images_food_recommendation/food_sentiment_confusion_matrix.png)